damianooldoni/notes/_posts/2024-01-30-LifewatchBiodiversityDay.md

 - Dalton: many brothers.
 - typos, small variants, etc.

-Unkowns:
+Unknowns:

-- How many mainre species actually exists?
+- How many marine species actually exist?
 - how many taxonomis are out there.
 WHoe are they exactly?
 - Where are species actually discovered? (problems uniquely describing localities)